 When most people think about production incentives, they think about TV and feature films.
 How Atlanta has become a center for production.
 Or noticing that a movie set in Los Angeles has clearly been shot in New Zealand.

-But I’m here to tell you that they’re just as valuable for unscripted content.
-It just takes an understanding of the terrain.
-Let us help your documentaries, game shows, and reality productions get a little help from domestic production incentives with our Production Incentives Center.
+But I’m here to tell you that they’re just as valuable for unscripted content--it just takes an understanding of the terrain.
+Let us help your documentaries, game shows, and reality productions get a little help from domestic production incentives.

 Decide where to go